kelno/convert_jellyfin_library/README.md

 transcoding required.

 This script ensure the following:
-- Mkv container.
+- Video is using an mkv container
-- Video codec is h264.
+- Video codec is h264
-- Audio codec is AAC. (channel count and layour is kept)
+- Audio codec is AAC (channel count and layour is kept)
-- Subtitles are converted to srt format.
+- Subtitles are converted to srt format
-- Subtitles files matching <video_name.srt> are also automatically added to the container.
+- Subtitles files matching <video_name.srt> are also automatically added to the container (But not removed yet!)

 Key features
 ------------

-• Smart decision tree – tries lightning-fast remux first; falls back to H.264 re-encode only when codecs or resolution exceed safe limits.
+- **Smart decision tree** – tries lightning-fast remux first; falls back to H.264 re-encode only when codecs or resolution exceed safe limits.
-• Recursive scan – pass one or more root folders; sub-directories handled automatically.
+- **Recursive scan** – pass one or more root folders; sub-directories handled automatically.
-• Parallel workers (-j / --workers) – use 1 CPU cores by default.
+- **Parallel workers** (-j / --workers) – use 1 CPU cores by default.
-• Quality knobs – --crf and --preset expose x264 controls; defaults tuned for "Netflix-like" 1080 p quality.
+- **Quality knobs** – --crf and --preset expose x264 controls; defaults tuned for "Netflix-like" 1080 p quality.
-• Safe by default – outputs <name>.mkv in the same folder; originals retained as `<name>.bak.mkv` unless you specify --delete-original.
+- **Safe by default** – outputs <name>.mkv in the same folder; originals retained as `<name>.bak.mkv` unless you specify --delete-original.
-• Idempotent – re-runs skip files already compliant; perfect for nightly cron/systemd-timer jobs.
+- **Idempotent** – re-runs skip files already compliant; perfect for nightly cron/systemd-timer jobs.

 Dependencies
 ------------